Skip Navigation

 • Preparing Your Development Environment

-• Upgrading an Apache Kafka on Heroku Plan
+• Provisioning Apache Kafka on Heroku

 • Managing Kafka

-• Connecting to a Kafka Cluster
+• Connecting to Apache Kafka on Heroku

 • Regions